crosssitescriptin/crosssitescriptin/README.md

   <img width="200" alt="hello!" align="left" src="https://media.giphy.com/media/VUC9YdLSnKuJy/giphy.gif">
 </p>

 🚨 One of the Founders of [0sec](https://0sec.systems) 🚨

-🔧 Main exploitation i do is Web, Kernel, Binary, and Console
+🔧 Main exploitation i do is Web, Kernel, Binary, and Console | 🎮 Gaming wise i like Watch dogs, CoD, and osu!

 🔧 Im a Networker and systems exploiter

 🔧 I post my Projects lol

 ### 💬 Where to find me: